Natural vs synthetic vitamins for immunity

 Common Myths I’ve Heard About Natural and Synthetic Vitamins

-“Synthetic vitamins are fake and unsafe.”
-This is untrue.
-When used appropriately, synthetic vitamins are made with care and can be effective and safe.
+Synthetics “vitamins are fake and unsafe.”
+This is false.
+Synthetic vitamins are designed carefully and can be effective and safe when used as intended.

 My Final Thoughts on Natural vs Synthetic Vitamins for Immunity